WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo1.md

 # list partition
 You will be able to recognize the partitions we made earlier by their size. take note of the ESP and WIN partition numbers.
 # select partition <esp-partition-number>
-# assign letter=<THE LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!>
+# assign letter=<THE LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!
+(Example: X)>:
 # select partition <win-partition-number>
-# assign letter=<ANOTHER LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!>
+# assign letter=<ANOTHER LETTER YOU WANT AS LONG AS IT IS NOT CURRENTLY IN USE IN FILE EXPLORER FOR ANOTHER DRIVE!
+(Example: Y)>:
 ```

 - You will have two partitions loaded, one is the ESP partition, and the other is the Win partition.
 Take note of the letters you've used.